 - Guests wanting a compact, everything-in-one-building layout

-- Families needing kid-focused amenities
+- Families looking for kid-focused amenities or a more family-oriented resort

 - Visitors seeking loud, high-energy resort environments